 The undergraduate certificate in accounting provides students the opportunity to develop additional expertise in accounting without having to pursue a double major.
 This certificate is available to all undergraduate students enrolled in the School of Business, with the exception of those students majoring in accounting.
 This certificate allows for a lot of flexibility so that students can customize their coursework to best complement their current business major.
-Students who complete this certificate would be prime candidates to continue their study in the one-year MAcc program, which will expand potential career opportunities.
+Students who complete this certificate would be good candidates to consider a graduate program in accounting, which could expand potential career opportunities.

 How to Get in